srozemuller/rozemuller_blog/content/blog/2022-03-08-configure-subscribe-to-avd-in-rdp-client-automated/index.md

 {{< toc >}}

-## AVD Auto subscription with Microsoft Endpoint Manager
+## AVD Auto subscription with Microsoft Intune

 In this first chapter, I show how to deploy a configuration policy with the Remote Desktop Auto Subscribe URL automated.
 The policy is assigned to all devices.
 Before we are able to deploy the AVD auto subscribe policy automated we need to authenticate first.
 In earlier posts, [I described how to authenticate based on an application registration](https://www.rozemuller.com/deploy-power-settings-automated-in-microsoft-endpoint-manager/#auth).
 For now, I skip that part.
 The following permissions are needed: